Welcome to another instalment of career news, this time delivered on the sixth anniversary of my joining Microsoft.

 The past two years have been a wild ride–I joined what was called the Cross-Domain Delivery team to work with Fortune 500 companies across EMEA, became the goto person for telco solutions, and even as Microsoft Consulting re-cast itself into Industry Solutions and started setting up an approach to telcos all around me, after a while it just made sense to gravitate towards the Azure organisation itself since it takes me closer to the engineering teams and the guts of modern 5G and voice stacks.

-After all, it’s that I was finding the consulting part of the job (and the procedural overhead, plus all the paperwork) a tad unsatisfactory–the people were amazing, the customers fascinating, the solutions insanely complex and the teams very rewarding to work with, but in the end I just wasn’t having enough fun.
+After all, it’s no secret that I was finding the consulting part of the job (and the procedural overhead, plus all the paperwork) a tad unsatisfactory–the people were amazing, the customers fascinating, the solutions insanely complex and the teams very rewarding to work with, but in the end I just wasn’t having enough fun.

 Paths Not Traveled

 Which is why, back in Spring, I had an offer to work at a FAANG.
-It was literally a one-in-a-lifetime thing (with a fun backstory I should write about in a few years, but likely ).
+It was literally a one-in-a-lifetime thing (with a fun backstory I should write about in a few years, but likely will not).
 I had everything lined up: a great opportunity for having immediate impact, good compensation, fully remote, and (most importantly) I enjoyed every single interview and met amazing people.

 After a grueling couple of sleepless nights, I decided not to take it.